Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Telnet connections

   connect 'myserver:23 /nossh'
   or
+  connect 'myserver:23 /telnet'
+  or
   connect 'myserver:23'

   Using /nossh is strongly recommended.
 Without this parameter TeraTerm will start connecting with the same method (telnet or SSH) that was used during last time when teraterm.ini file was saved.
 In case it was SSH than your macro will try to connect via SSH and will eventually fail.

   SSH connections

   connect 'myserver /ssh'

-  or
+  This way will start SSH connection without defining whether SSH1 or SSH2 has to be used.

   connect 'myserver /ssh /1'
   or
   connect 'myserver /ssh /2'

+  Parameters /1 and /2 force to use SSH1 or SSH2 method.

+  connect 'myserver /ssh /auth=password /user=username /passwd=password'
   or
-  connect 'myserver /ssh /auth=password /user=username /passwd=password''
+  connect 'myserver /ssh /1 /auth=password /user=username /passwd=password'
   or
-  connect 'myserver /ssh /1 /auth=password /user=username /passwd=password''
+  connect 'myserver /ssh /2 /auth=password /user=username /passwd=password'
   or
-  connect 'myserver /ssh /2 /auth=password /user=username /passwd=password''
-  or
   connect 'myserver /ssh /auth=publickey /user=username /passwd=password /keyfile=private-key-file'
   or
   connect 'myserver /ssh /1 /auth=publickey /user=username /passwd=password /keyfile=private-key-file'
   or
   connect 'myserver /ssh /2 /auth=publickey /user=username /passwd=password /keyfile=private-key-file'

-  The first way will start SSH connection without defining whether SSH1 or SSH2 has to be used.
-Parameters /1 and /2 force to use SSH1 or SSH2 method.
-The last 6 ways allow to skip popup dialog and pass username and password directly from macro.
-Please note that /auth=password or /auth=publickey is the parameter saying that authentication will be done by entering password or private-key-file thus you should not replace the word 'password' or the word 'RSA/DSA' in it with actual password.
-Only the words shown above with italic font has to be substituted with actual values.
+  Above 6 ways allow to skip popup dialog and pass username and password directly from macro.
+Please note that /auth=password or /auth=publickey is the parameter saying that authentication will be done by entering password or private-key-file thus you should not replace the word 'password' or the word 'publickey' in it with actual password.
+  Important note: The password can contain space character.
+To represent space inside the password replace it with @ character.
+If @ character itself is part of the password than it has to be replaced with 2 consecutive @ characters @@.
   Please remember that entering actual username and password in TeraTerm macro will cause them to be stored as an open text and it is your responsibility to keep such macro is secure location.

+  connect 'myserver /ssh /auth=password /user=username /ask4passwd'
+  or
+  connect 'myserver /ssh /1 /auth=password /user=username /ask4passwd'
+  or
+  connect 'myserver /ssh /2 /auth=password /user=username /ask4passwd'
+  or
+  connect 'myserver /ssh /auth=publickey /user=username /ask4passwd /keyfile=private-key-file'
+  or
+  connect 'myserver /ssh /1 /auth=publickey /user=username /ask4passwd /keyfile=private-key-file'
+  or
+  connect 'myserver /ssh /2 /auth=publickey /user=username /ask4passwd /keyfile=private-key-file'

+  Above 6 ways pass username and authentication method directly from macro, and the popup asks for password.

   Connections via COM port